madhare75/KISS-PAS-2-THROTTLE/README.md

 v1.0.1
 Added a *manual* VERSION (tag) to the top of the main source file.
 Changed the pulse timing mapping range from 20ms-250ms -> 250ms-500ms.

+Functional Proof of Concept, Alpha v1.0.1: The code has matured enough that this repository can be made public.
+The program allows the user to have throttle control using the pedals, the faster the user pedals the more the throttle voltage is raised.
+Gives the feeling and control of a pedal bike without the need for any mechanical linkage of the pedals to the bike.